EUROPEAN PEACE RIDE

 Hello dear Fit4Bike team,

-Sascha Brandt
+Sasha Brandt

-Dear Kai & the whole EPR team,
+Dear Kai & the entire EPR team,

 I wish the whole team the best for the future.

-Top work ladies and gentlemen!
+Great work, ladies and gentlemen!

 Tomas